linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/BMW Valuation Report.md

 **- Advancement in BEV Technology:** BMW's long-term investment in BEV technology positions it advantageously in the market.
 With over a decade of in-house development,  the company is deploying its fifth generation of e-motors and battery cell chemistries.
 These technological advancements are expected to improve market valuation as they are increasingly recognized.

 **- Brand Recognition and Competitive Advantage:** BMW’s strong brand recognition in the luxury automotive market provides a significant competitive advantage.
 The brand’s emphasis on high quality,  innovation,  and customer loyalty ensures sustained demand and market differentiation.
-BMW’s global supply chain and extensive distribution network further bolster its competitive edge.
+BMW’s global supply chain and extensive distribution network further bolster its [[Chapter 3-Comparative Advantage, Competitiveness, and the Terms of Trade|competitive]] edge.

 **Target Price & Valuation**